 3 – Lower Transportation Costs

 While not always the case, living in a large urban area has allowed us to keep our transportation costs low.
-Both Jess and I use public transportation to get to and from work, leaving our one car in the driveway most days.
+When we needed to commute to offices downtown, we both used public transportation, leaving our one car in the driveway most days.
 Now we both work from home most of the time, and I often ride my electric scooter to work on a bike path that goes almost the full way between our home and my office.

 We can also walk to the grocery store, the dentist, library, post office, several restaurants, and so much more.
 It’s such a luxury to be able to walk to so many places.